PratikKunapuli/SmartBartender/README.md

 # SmartBartender
 Smart Bartender project for Embedded Systems Class.
-This is an ECE 4180 project by  Michael Chan, and Ransom Conant, Pratik Kunapuli, and Vineet Nadela
+This is an ECE 4180 project by  Michael Chan, Ransom Conant, Pratik Kunapuli, and Vineet Nadela

 ## Project Description